-Undergraduate students who are not on academic or social probation who wish to leave the University temporarily for academic, medical, religious or military-service reasons, may request a Leave of Absence for a specified period of time.
-The application (available from the University Registrar's website) must be submitted to the Associate Dean of The College, who is the chair of the Committee on the Automatic Rule and Reinstatement.
+Undergraduate students who are not on academic or social probation who wish to leave the University temporarily for academic, medical, religious or military-service reasons may request a Leave of Absence for a specified period of time.
+The application (go.wlu.edu/ugr-leave-form) must be submitted to the designated Associate Dean of The College, who is the chair of the Committee on the Automatic Rule and Reinstatement.

 Leaves planned in advance must be requested at least three weeks before the beginning of the term during which the student wants to be absent from W&L. Requests for unexpected, health-related leaves must be made immediately and are not considered retroactively.
-Reinstatement is contingent upon good conduct in the interim and, if studying at another college or university, an acceptable academic record.
-Students who do not return for the appointed term will be withdrawn retroactive to their leaving date and may face financial consequences.